 - Sodium acetic acid derivation is a kind of salt.
 At the point when water is added to sodium acetic acid derivation, the compound securities separate, making it isolate into sodium particles and acetic acid secondary particles.
 At that point, acetic acid secondary particles in the water then join with hydrogen iotas to make a corrosive called acidic corrosive.

-To know more in detail about Ester Hydrolysis and other topics, download Byju’s- The Learning App.
+To know more in detail about Ester Hydrolysis and other related topics, such as esterification, download BYJU’S – The Learning App.